Advertisement

 Childcare workers take on the important responsibility of caring for children while parents are at work.
 These workers provide not only basic care but also emotional support, education, and a sense of security to young minds.
 Despite the huge responsibility they carry, childcare workers are some of the lowest-paid individuals in the workforce, earning little more than fast-food workers in many cases.

-Across all occupations, Early Childhood Care and Education (ECCE) workers only made about 40% of what the average worker earned in 2023, according to the U.S. Department of Labor.
-Once again, Latinos represent 25.9% of childcare workers in the U.S., which is quite a big chunk.
+Across all occupations, Early Childhood Care and Education (ECCE) workers only made about 66% of what the average worker earned in 2024, according to the U.S. Department of Labor.
+Once again, Latinos represent approximately 26% of childcare workers in the U.S., which is quite a big chunk.
 Society places a high value on children, but this value is not reflected in the way we treat those who care for them.
+If we truly value our children’s well-being and future, logic would follow that society would also value the people who provide their daily care and support.
+That isn’t the case here.

 Teachers